 A Surgeon Focused on Others

-Whether in his own office or abroad, Dr. Montilla applies himself to the betterment of others.
+Whether in his own office or abroad, Dr. Montilla is a board-certified plastic surgeron who applies himself to the betterment of others.
 He is a member of several non-profit organizations, each of which is focused on those less fortunate.
 Surgicorps International provides medical missions to those abroad who are unable to access medical help.
 Hands Across the World is a nonprofit organization that provides free medical and surgical care, every year, to children and those in need in developing countries.
 Whether with these organizations or his own patients, Dr. Montilla leaves no stone unturned in ensuring his reach is as broad as possible.